BASE TRACK 93mm 2.5m

 How the 93 mm Base Track Installs Above the DPC

 For the best result, establish the datum line around the full building perimeter before any track is fixed.
-A laser level transferred to each elevation, with a chalk reference mark snapped along the run, keeps the line continuous around corners.
-The track typically sits 150 mm above finished ground level and directly above the existing DPC.
+A rotary laser transferred to each elevation, with a chalk reference snapped along the run, keeps the line continuous around corners and returns.
+The track typically sits about 150 mm above finished ground level and directly above the existing DPC.

-Pre-drill at 300 mm centres with a 6 mm masonry bit, then fix through into the substrate with nylon frame plugs and screws rated for the brickwork or block being anchored.
-On older solid walls with soft lime mortar, position fixings within the brick faces rather than the joints to maintain consistent pull-out resistance along the full run.
-Leave a 2–3 mm expansion gap between adjacent lengths so the aluminium can move freely under thermal load.
+Pre-drill at 300 mm centres with a 6 mm masonry bit, then fix through into sound substrate with nylon frame plugs and screws rated for the brickwork being anchored.
+On older solid walls with soft lime mortar, place fixings within the brick faces rather than the joints to keep pull-out resistance consistent along the full run.

-• External corners — mitre-cut both lengths at 45° to keep the drip edge continuous around the return.
+• External corners — mitre-cut both lengths at 45° so the drip edge stays continuous around the return.

 • Internal corners — butt one length cleanly into the adjacent wall face and seal the junction with a compatible flexible sealant.

-• Changes in insulation thickness — where the 93 mm profile meets an adjoining 83 mm or 103 mm track, align the rear faces against the wall so the front lip steps forward by the thickness difference, and bridge the step in a single wet pass of basecoat and mesh.
+• Thickness changes — where the 93 mm profile meets an adjoining 83 mm or 103 mm track, align the rear faces to the wall and bridge the step in a single wet pass of basecoat and mesh.

-Once the track is set and verified level, apply adhesive to the rear face of each 90 mm board and seat it firmly onto the horizontal shelf.
-The clip-on mesh profile then attaches to the front lip ahead of the basecoat layer.
-Full step-by-step procedures for fixing patterns, mechanical anchor placement above the track line, and adhesive coverage rates are covered in the EWI fixings installation guide.
+Once the track is verified level, adhesive-bond each 90 mm board onto the horizontal shelf and clip the mesh profile to the front lip ahead of the basecoat layer.
+Full fixing patterns, anchor placement above the track line, and adhesive coverage rates are covered in the step-by-step EWI fixings installation guide.

 Pro Tips From UK Installers Fitting the 93 mm Base Track

-The 93 mm track comes into play on every solid-wall job where the energy assessment pushes past 80 mm.
-A few site practices make the difference between a clean perimeter and one that has to be reworked once the boards go up.
+The 93 mm track comes into play on solid-wall jobs where the assessment pushes past 80 mm.
+A few site habits separate a clean perimeter from one reworked once the boards go up.

-• Carry the neighbouring profile on site — Victorian terraces can vary in wall thickness between elevations, and an assessor may call 80 mm on the party returns while specifying 90 mm on the front and rear.
-Having the 83 mm base track on the van alongside the 93 mm means both specifications come off the same datum.
+• Carry the neighbouring profile on site — Victorian terraces vary in wall thickness between elevations, and an assessor may call 80 mm on party returns while specifying 90 mm on front and rear.
+Keeping the 83 mm track on the van means both come off one datum.

-• Lay a dry run before drilling — set every length of track end-to-end along the chalk line first, mark the fix positions through, then pull the lengths back to drill.
-It catches awkward fix points that fall on movement joints or service penetrations before the masonry bit goes in.
+• Lay a dry run before drilling — set every length end-to-end along the chalk line, mark the fix positions through, then pull back to drill.
+It catches fix points that fall on movement joints or service penetrations before the bit goes in.

-• Step up where the assessor calls for 100 mm — exposed gable ends and north-facing walls on the same property may require thicker insulation than the front elevation; the 103 mm base track accommodates that step without disturbing the perimeter datum.
+• Step up where the assessor calls for 100 mm — exposed gable ends and north-facing walls may need thicker insulation than the front elevation, and the 103 mm track accommodates that step without disturbing the perimeter datum.

 Is the 93 mm Base Track Right for Your Project?

-• Ideal for solid-wall retrofits at 90 mm insulation — choose the 93 mm base track when the energy assessment specifies 90 mm graphite EPS on 9-inch solid brick, Victorian terraces, or Edwardian properties targeting a wall U-value in the region of 0.30 W/m²K, subject to calculation.
+• Ideal for 90 mm solid-wall retrofits — choose it when the energy assessment specifies 90 mm graphite EPS on 9-inch solid brick, Victorian terraces, or Edwardian properties targeting a wall U-value near 0.30 W/m²K, subject to calculation.

-• For standard 80 mm domestic retrofits — the 83 mm profile for standard 80 mm board work is matched to the UK's most widely specified thickness and suits the majority of cavity-wall over-cladding and general masonry retrofit jobs.
+• For standard 80 mm domestic work — the 83 mm profile matched to 80 mm boards suits the majority of cavity-wall over-cladding and general masonry retrofit.

-• For deeper retrofits at 100 mm insulation — the 103 mm profile for deeper retrofits at 100 mm boards accepts the next standard thickness, commonly specified on semi-detached gable ends, north-facing walls, and properties pushing toward enhanced thermal performance.
+• For deeper 100 mm retrofits — the 103 mm profile for 100 mm boards covers semi-detached gable ends and enhanced-performance specifications.

 FAQ — 93 mm Base Track Coverage, Compatibility, Ordering